 In the U.S., academic records or mark sheets are called "transcripts" (this is the term used throughout our website, catalogs, and applications.)
 All applicants who have studied abroad must submit official (signed in original ink and stamped with a seal) academic records for study completed at all universities (including schools where no degree or certificate was earned by the student).
-These documents should include end-of-year result sheets, national exam results and a copy of degrees or certificates, both in the native language and English translations.
+These documents should include end-of-year result sheets, national exam results and a copy of degrees or certificates, both in the native language and English translations (not by the applicant, family member, or friend).
 Photocopies or facsimiles are not acceptable.
-Additionally, the academic records may need to be evaluated by an agency specified by the School for Health Studies.
+Additionally, the academic records may need to be evaluated by an agency specified by the School of Health Sciences.